tomasgarzon/one-click-hugo-cms/site/content/_index.md

     - image: /img/openexo-logo/openexo-logo-rgb-no-security.png
       url: https://www.openexo.com
       description: >
-        OpenExO is the global transformation community of more than 1,500 coaches, investors, consultants and innovation specialists helping organizations, institutions and people unlock abundance to change the world.
-Become part of the community to:<br>
+        <p>OpenExO is the global transformation community of more than 1,500 coaches, investors, consultants and innovation specialists helping organizations, institutions and people unlock abundance to change the world.
+Become part of the community to:</p>
         <ul>
             <li>Actively collaborate on global projects</li>
             <li>Take advantage of Exponential Technologies and help others to do so</li>